scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 (2) Recommended maximum validity period.
 (3) A validity of 11 days with 4 days overlap between two CA certificates is recommended to enable best possible operational procedures when performing a CA certificate rollover.

 Figure 2 illustrates, at a high level, the relationship between a TRC and the five types of certificates.

 >>>>>>>>>>>>>>> **figure 2** - *TRC update chain and the different types of associated certificates.
 Arrows show how signatures are verified; in other words, they indicate that a public key contained in a certificate or TRC can be used to verify the authenticity of another item.*

 ## Certificate Specification

 This section provides an in-depth specification of the SCION certificates.
-The SCION certificate specification builds on top of {{RFC5280}}, which in turn builds on top of {{X.509}}.
+The SCION certificate specification builds on top of {{RFC5280}}, which in turn builds on top of {{X509}}.
 However, the SCION specification is more restrictive.

-This section defines the additional constraints compared to [RFC5280]_ for each type of SCION control-plane certificate.
-The recommended settings for optional constraints are based on the SCION open source implementation [scionproto]_.
+This section defines the additional constraints compared to {{RFC5280}} for each type of SCION control-plane certificate.
+The recommended settings for optional constraints are based on the SCION open source implementation {{scionproto}}.
 Adjusting the optional constraints to the requirements of a customer implementation is possible and allowed.

 ### Control-Plane Root Certificate {#cp-root-cert}